lefkovitzj/PyPdfApp/README.md

 - [ ] Manipulate links within a PDF.
 - [ ] Create a "Redact" feature.
 - [ ] Add functionality for multiple PDF files at once.
+- [ ] Allow user-adjusted keybinds.
+- [ ] Add functionality to create a new PDF from a blank page.

 See the [open issues](https://github.com/lefkovitzj/PyPdfApp/issues) for a full list of proposed features (and known issues).